alibabarhassan/CV/README.md

 * **Wellyx** – Wellyx connects you to your Gym, Club or Salon.
 You can book classes, buy treatments, products & memberships.
 You can check payments made, and view invoices and bookings.
 This a complete fitness solution app.
 It involves following additional features

-**Access Control (BLE)
-**Point of Sale
-3. White Labeling
-4. Video On Demand
-5. Dynamic Theme for targets
-6. Schedular
-7. Promo Codes, GiftCards, Reward Points
+Access Control (BLE), Point of Sale, White Labeling, Video On Demand, Dynamic Theme for targets, Schedular, Promo Codes, GiftCards, Reward Points

 https://apps.apple.com/vg/app/wellyx/id1442088519